zekro-archive/DiscordBot/README.md

 -----

-If you want to use the code of this project for your own ones, please read **[this](http://s.zekro.de/codepolicy)** before!
+If you want to reuse the code of this project, please read **[this](http://s.zekro.de/codepolicy)** before doing so!

-So you have some questions or want to join my developer community discord?
+Have some questions or want to join my developer community discord?
 Take a look! :^)
 <br/><a href="http://discord.zekro.de"><img src="https://discordapp.com/api/guilds/307084334198816769/embed.png"/></a>

 -----